JacButt/Fractional-Queues/README.md

 # Fractional-Queues
-Code for paper "Queuing models with Mittag-Leffler inter-event times".
-Modelling stable subordinators and queues using Mittag-Leffler inter-event times
+The files presented are codes used in analysis for the paper "Queuing models with Mittag-Leffler inter-event times" (See the link https://doi.org/10.1007/s13540-023-00161-4).
+The code deals with different models for a single server queue with first-in-first-out discipline where the service/arrival times are distributed according to Mittag-Leffler distributions, which are modelled using the "MittagLeffleR" package in R (See the link https://strakaps.github.io/MittagLeffleR/index.html).

+The File "GG1.R"